pyproject.toml

 Scoped context

-It is also possible to scope a context for a particular block of code, without needing to set and unset the thread-local context
+It is also possible to scope a context for a particular block of code using the scoped_context

 context = {